cits5501/cits5501.github.io/assets/lectures/lect06b--random.md

 ### ISP

-When we looked at Input Space Partitioning (ISP), we say techniques for manually creating test cases for the functions in a software component.
+When we looked at Input Space Partitioning (ISP), we saw techniques for manually creating test cases for the functions in a software component.

 However, another possibility is to create tests